KamilSJaron/genomic-features-of-parthenogenetic-animals/writing/opinion.md

 What if hybrids are actually selected to maintain the heterozygosity?
 Gene conversion have a potential to reduce mutation meltdown, but it's not considering hybrid vigor.

 -> removed from manuscript for being too far fetched.
-Should write it as an opinion paper.